 Car crash victim Degenkolb back in business on Tour

+Germany's John Degenkolb celebrates his ninth stage win in RoubaixGermany's John Degenkolb celebrates his ninth stage win in Roubaix (AFP Photo/Philippe LOPEZ)

-Roubaix (France) (AFP) - John Degenkolb won the Arras-Roubaix ninth stage of the Tour de France on Sunday ahead of Greg Van Avermaet as dozens of falls and multiple withdrawals made for a slapstick spectacle amidst clouds of dust.
+Roubaix (France) (AFP) - John Degenkolb won the Arras-Roubaix ninth stage of the Tour de France on Sunday ahead of Greg Van Avermaet as dozens of falls and multiple withdrawals made for a slapstick spectacle amidst clouds of dust on its famed cobbled sections.

 The win marks a return to form for the German, a former winner of Paris-Roubaix, who was knocked down by a car in Mallorca two years ago.